 Does Hand Sanitizer Expire?
 What You Need To Know

-If you ever wonder if hand sanitizer expire?
-The short answer is Yes, they do.
+If you ever wonder if hand sanitizer expires?
+The short answer is yes, they do.
 While an expired hand sanitizer may become less effective it can still offer some protection against germs.

 The U.S Food and Drug Administration regulates hand sanitizers and related antiseptic products.
 The regulatory framework includes that hand rub labels should feature a lot number and expiration date.

 This date specifies the timeframe within which a product can be trusted to offer the effectiveness and protection promised at initial production.